openhab/openhab-addons/bundles/org.openhab.binding.goecharger/README.md

 ## Supported Things

-This binding supports go-eCharger HOME+ with 7.4kW or 22kW.
+This binding supports Go-eCharger HOME+ with 7.4kW or 22kW.

 ## Thing Configuration